varnish/varnish-wiki/source/content/tutorials/varnish/vcl_examples.rst

 .. _vcl_examples:

-Cache Invalidation with Examples
+Cache invalidation with examples
 ================================

-Here we will explain with example how the different components of Cache Invalidation works,
+Here we will explain with examples how the different components of cache invalidation work.

-HTTP Purge
+HTTP purge
 ----------

 .. literalinclude:: /content/examples/vcl_purgeFromBackend.vcl
   :language: VCL

-PURGE an article from the Backend .................................
+PURGE an article from the backend .................................

 .. literalinclude:: /content/examples/vcl_purgeFromBackend.vcl
   :language: VCL

-Purge with Restart
+Purge with restart
 ..................

 This allows Varnish to re-run the VCL state machine with different variables.